Chart Color Schemes

 Infrastructure

-Burnside Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Burnside Heights has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects likely affecting this region: Kings Park Reserve Sports Facilities Upgrades, Taylors Creek Residential Estate, Aspire Community, and Modeina Estate.
-The following details projects expected to have the most relevance.
+AreaSearch identified four projects likely affecting this region.
+Notable initiatives are Kings Park Reserve Sports Facilities Upgrades, Taylors Creek Residential Estate, Aspire Community, and Modeina Estate.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.